pietrobelloni/pietrobelloni.github.io/_pages/about.md

 -   [Tatonetti's lab](https://tatonettilab.org/) at [DBMI](https://www.dbmi.columbia.edu/), Columbia University.
 PI: Prof. [Nicholas Tatonetti](https://tatonettilab.org/people/)

 \
-I took (badly) all the pictures you see.
+I took (badly) all the pictures you'll see in this website.
 And how about some [music](https://pietrobelloni.github.io/music/)?